Faculty Research Profile through the Office of the VP Research

 Since January 2003, students from eight different UNB faculties and partner educational institutions such as Dalhousie University, Compu College, the New Brunswick Community College, and the Atlantic College of Therapeutic Massage have used the Community Health Clinic as the centre for part or all of a clinical placement and research.

-Academy of Nursing, class of 2016.This achievement is the one of highest honours in the nursing profession.
+Academy of Nursing, class of 2016.This achievement is one of highest honours in the nursing profession.
 Academy fellows represent all 50 states, the District of

 Columbia and 28 countries, including Canada.